Nelson: Your old man has an awesome nose.

 - Freakazoid!: Candle Jack.
 The guy would whisk you away whenever you said his name.

 - In the episode of Teen Titans "The Quest", Robin is challenged in a cave by a snake creature; Robin notices that he's blind, and at first refuses, saying it wouldn't be fair.
-The snake responds by extinguishing the lighs, saying it's fair now, because they both can't see.
+The snake responds by extinguishing the lights, saying it's fair now, because they both can't see.
 Robin soon learns that this isn't true; the snake doesn't need sight, using his hearing to fight, and now Robin is the one at a disadvantage.

-- Not to mention there are some mental issues that result in blending of the senses!
+- There are a couple of neural layouts that result in heightened senses.
+Not to mention there are some mental issues that result in blending of the senses!

 - It is possible to train your sense of touch to become more sensitive, though this does take a lot of time.
 Blind people rapidly gain super sensitivity in their fingers, allowing some of them to read Braille with amazing speed.

-- It's common for people on the autism spectrum to have an increased sensitivity to sensory input, i.e. a low-key version of this trope.
+- It's common for autistic peoplc to have an increased sensitivity to sensory input, i.e. a low-key version of this trope.
 It's a brain thing, though, not a case of having better sensory organs: a neurotypical brain ignores or strips out a lot of the sensory data it receives, so you won't be overwhelmed by the vast amount of things your senses are picking up at any given moment.
 If your brain doesn't filter that data as much as is typical, your senses will be better but you'll be more susceptible to Sensory Overload.
 There's also related hazards like perceiving totally ordinary sensations as unpleasantly intense (and perhaps intensely unpleasant), or being unable to concentrate on the important stuff when you're receiving both important and unimportant sensory input.

 - Hypersensitivities, particularly to smells or tastes, aren't all that unusual.
 Many people who are considered "picky eaters" are simply more taste-sensitive than others, hence find some foods unpalatable due to unpleasant subtleties of flavor.

 - People who use their sense of smell professionally, such as judges of fine wine, often carry nasal-spray bottles of distilled water with them to invoke this trope as needed.
-That's because spraying water vapor into the nasal cavity liquifies its mucus, making it easier for odors-molecules to reach the olfactory receptors and be detected.
+That's because spraying water vapor into the nasal cavity liquefies its mucus, making it easier for odors-molecules to reach the olfactory receptors and be detected.

 - Humans have more sensory receptors for touch than many other land vertebrates, mostly because we have thin, hairless skin on so much of our body surface.
 Not as concentrated in one place as a raccoon's paws or a star-nosed mole's snout, but a fairly keen tactile sense overall.

 - Some people with blindness have developed advanced echolocation abilities, allowing them to "see" with their ears.
-Most notably Daniel Kish, himslef blind since the age of 13 months, trains other people with blindness in the art of listening to echoes from the environment to determine the distance of objects.
+Most notably Daniel Kish, himself blind since the age of 13 months, trains other people with blindness in the art of listening to echoes from the environment to determine the distance of objects.
 His own echolocation ability is developed to a degree where he can safely engage in his favorite hobby — mountain biking.